Welcome to the Department of Microbiology in the College of Agriculture and Life Sciences (CALS)!

 Microorganisms drive the fundamental processes on which all life on Earth depends.
 We are born into a world dominated by microorganisms.
 As a consequence, we have innumerable intimate microbial associations; many enhance our lives, some are essential to our very existence, while others present us with potentially lethal challenges.
 Research on all aspects of microbial biology can provide a deeper understanding of basic cellular and evolutionary processes, foster sustainable and practical approaches to maintain healthy ecosystems, and inform better practices to promote plant, animal and human health.

-Our faculty and staff have a primary responsibility for the teaching of microbiology to undergraduate including a popular introductory microbiology course (BioMI2900) and associated laboratory (BioMI2911).
-We also offer numerous advanced courses for both undergraduate and graduate level students.
+Our faculty and staff have a primary responsibility for teaching undergraduate microbiology which includes our introductory microbiology lecture course (BioMi 2900) and associated laboratory (BioMi 2911).
+We also offer numerous specialized and advanced courses as well as undergraduate research experiences.

 Chair, Department of Microbiology